AlexandreDecan/sismic/docs/testing.rst

   the name of the state is available through the *state* attribute.
 - each time a step ends, a *step ended* event is created.
 - A *execution stopped* event is sent at the end.
+- each time an event is fired from within the statechart, a *sent event* is created. the sent event is available through the *event* attribute.

 The sequence does follow the interpretation order: